An Introduction to CBG (Cannabigerol) and Its Benefits

 The Medicinal Benefits of CBG

-Cannabigerol hasn’t been at the center of cannabis research, but it’s now getting some much-deserved attention.
+Cannabigerol hasn’t been at the center of hemp research, but it’s now getting some much-deserved attention.
 Studies are mounting in number and the results reveal CBG’s potential to help with a number of conditions.

 1. Inflammatory Bowel Disease (IBD)

 Millions of people who live in industrialized countries suffer from IBD.
 One of the root causes of this disease is excessive inflammation.
-Some people turn to cannabis for relief from IBD, so researchers from the University of Naples decided to investigate CBG’s effects on this disorder.
+Some people turn to for relief from IBD, so researchers from the University of Naples decided to investigate CBG’s effects on this disorder.

 In their 2013 study, they studied mice who were induced with Colitis.
 The results of this study proved favorable because the inflammatory markers in the mice decreased significantly after being given CBG.
 Based on these results, researchers suggest using CBG in clinical trials on humans with IBD.